Prag8855/aab/content/guides/schufa.md

 The paid version is better for apartment applications; it's what landlords expect.[^7] The free version is better for your own use.

 You can also get a Schufa from [ImmoScout24](https://bonitaetscheck.immobilienscout24.de/).
-It costs {{SCHUFA_REPORT_FEE|cur}}€.
+It costs €{{SCHUFA_REPORT_FEE|cur}}.
 If you have a [premium membership](https://www.immobilienscout24.de/meinkonto/premium-mitgliedschaft/), you pay 20% to 50% less.
 It does not work for everyone.
 You must verify your identity with your bank, and some banks are not supported.{{ fail_on('2025-12-01') }}

 The [Bonify app](https://www.bonify.de/) shows the same information as the free Schufa report.[^10] The app does not work well, tries to sell you financial products, and is a privacy risk.[^8] I don't recommend it.